 What signs to look for if your child is sleep deprived?

 This month, the Journal of Child Psychology and Psychiatry published a paper that suggests the high potential for sleep problems to emerge or worsen during and after the pandemic.
 (Ref: Sleep Council)

 The Impact on Sleep.

-Causes During COVID 19.
+Causes During the Pandemic.

 In addition, it also cites parental and family stressors such as job loss and increased parental conflict.
 It’s hard to find immediate solutions for these issues.